 China recycling global trash for more than 25 years

 Since 1992, China had been buying plastic trash from all over the world.
-But in an epoch making decision last year, the country decided to stop the import of most of the recyclable trash produced in western countries, including, America, UK and Australia.
-This means that the used paper as well as plastic containers Americans earlier used to send for recycling is ending up in landfills.
+But in an epoch-making decision last year, the country decided to stop the import of most of the recyclable trash produced in western countries.
+These countries include America, UK, and Australia.
+This means that the used paper, as well as plastic containers Americans earlier used to send for recycling, is ending up in landfills.
 China used to import a whopping 45% of the entire plastic refuse produced globally.
 This led to many countries not having or formulating any recycling solutions.
 Let’s see how China’s new recycling policy is affecting the world:

 China’s new recycling policy and how it is affecting the world

-China has stopped the import of non-industrial plastic waste, and has put in place strict regulations for the quality of paper it will accept.
+China has stopped the import of non-industrial plastic waste.
+Moreover, it has put in place strict regulations for the quality of paper it will accept.
 This means that much of the plastic waste (non-industrial) has nowhere to go.
-According to recycling experts, the world just can’t absorb the huge amount of plastic waste that is being refused by China, and a huge plastic waste problem has been created.
+According to recycling experts, the world just can’t absorb the huge amount of plastic waste that is being refused by China.
+As a result, a huge plastic waste problem has been created.

-According to a study, a mind boggling 111 million metric tons will not end up in China but will probably be dumped in landfills and the already over-polluted oceans.
-Unless the countries like America, UK and Australia, some of the biggest producers of plastic waste find a way to manage the waste responsibly.
+According to a study, a mind-boggling 111 million metric tons will not end up in China.
+In its place, it will probably be dumped in landfills and the already over-polluted oceans.
+Unless countries like America, UK, and Australia, some of the biggest producers of plastic waste find a way to manage waste responsibly.
 It’s a wake-up call for all countries to reduce the production of plastic in order to control the waste.
 And set up large numbers of recycling centers in their own countries.